Discover Card: History

 Unlike other attempts at creating a credit card to rival MasterCard and Visa, such as Citibank's Choice card, Discover gained a large national consumer base.
 It carried no annual fee, which was uncommon at the time, and offered a typically higher credit limit than similar cards.
 Cardholders could also earn a "Cashback Bonus", in which a percentage of the amount spent would be refunded to the account (from 1% to 5%), depending on how much the card was used.
 Discover was also noteworthy for being the only credit card accepted by the U.S. Customs Service to pay customs duty, effective February 19, 1987.
 Since it did not charge a percentage fee to retailers, unlike Visa, MasterCard, and American Express, Discover was also the only credit card accepted at Sam's Club; the retailer has since started to accept MasterCard and American Express (see below).
 A 1989 study found that Discover had strong consumer adoption in the U.S.; the number of households with Discover cards increased by 2.1 million, or 14 percent, in 1989.
 In this same year, Discover also signed a restaurant in Delaware as its 1 millionth merchant in its payment network.

 The plan to create a one-stop financial-services center in Sears stores was not as successful as Sears had hoped, and its promotion of Discover was thought both to hurt Sears turnover and to restrict the card's potential.
 Other retailers resisted it, as they were developing their own credit products and they believed they would be helping their competitor.
 Sears began to face difficulties in the late 1980s in light of these developments, and with strong competition both from Walmart and from so-called category killers such as Toys "R" Us.
 Discover's introduction was costly; Sears's Discover credit card operations accounted for a loss of $22 million in the fourth quarter of 1986, and a loss of $25.8 million in the first quarter of 1987.

-In 1993, Sears spun off its Dean Witter division into a new publicly traded company, and began to accept MasterCard and Visa in addition to its store credit card and Discover.
+In 1993, Sears completed the corporate spin-off of its Dean Witter division into a new publicly traded company, and began to accept MasterCard and Visa in addition to its store credit card and Discover.
 Discover became part of the Dean Witter financial services firm, and the new company was called Dean Witter, Discover & Co.
 In 1997, this company merged with Morgan Stanley to become Morgan Stanley Dean Witter, Discover & Co.
 In 1999, this company rebranded itself as Discover Financial Services, Inc.